 Bone Health Is Not A Bone Density “Pageant”

-If you’re following the Save Our Bones Program, then you know that bone density test scores are only a part of the whole bone health picture.
-Improved DEXA scores are certainly something to strive for, but it’s important to bear in mind that such tests measure quantity of bone, not quality.
+If you’re following the Osteoporosis Reversal Program, then you know that bone density test scores are only a part of the whole bone health picture.
+Improved DXA scores are certainly something to strive for, but it’s important to bear in mind that such tests measure quantity of bone, not quality.